SreejaBethu/SreejaBethu.github.io/README.md

 **Project 3: Real-time Weather Forecasting**

-       A machine learning project that **predicted temperature forecasts with 90%** accuracy.
-This project leverages the OpenWeatherMap API and machine-learning techniques to forecast weather temperatures using **python**.
-Uses historical weather data to train a **Random Forest Regressor model**, which predicts future temperatures.
-The forecasted **temperatures are converted to Fahrenheit** for ease of understanding.
-The project also provides **visualizations** to compare **actual vs predicted temperatures**, allowing for model evaluation and improvement.
+       A machine learning project that predicted temperature forecasts with 90% accuracy.
+This project leverages the OpenWeatherMap API and machine-learning techniques to forecast weather temperatures using python.
+Uses historical weather data to train a Random Forest Regressor model, which predicts future temperatures.
+The forecasted temperatures are converted to Fahrenheit for ease of understanding.
+The project also provides visualizations to compare actual vs predicted temperatures, allowing for model evaluation and improvement.

  **Image:** https://github.com/SreejaBethu/Forecasting-Weather/blob/main/Figure_1.png